brahyam/Gateway/README.md

     override fun onCreate() {
         super.onCreate()
         // Replace with your actual Google Cloud Project Number (see https://console.cloud.google.com/welcome) Gateway.configure(
             googleCloudProjectNumber = YOUR_GCP_PROJECT_NUMBER
         )
     }
 }
 ```

-3. Create an instance of a service eg. OpenAI service:
+3. Create an instance of a service, e.g., OpenAI service:

 You can use either the direct (unprotected) service for development, or the Gateway-protected service for production.
 See the [sample app](sample/README.md) for a complete example.